Larinus planus: Biology

 Adults emerge in the spring, and begin feeding on thistle buds.
 They require buds ranging in size from 5-7mm.
 The insects mate when the temperature is at least 22 C, which is usually about 14-16 days after they emerge.
 The female deposits a single egg in each floral bud, and then seals it.
 After hatching, the larva feeds on the floral bud it is hatched in.
 In doing so, it destroys about 95% of the seed contents.
 Another brood of adults emerges in late Autumn.
 These adults spend the winter in plant litter, to emerge in the spring.

 Larinus planus prefers dryer ranges, but can also adapt to wetter locations.
 It does well in sunny areas with well drained soils.

-Use as Biocontrol Agent
+Use as a biocontrol agent

 In Canada, it has been used as an agent of biological pest control against the noxious weed Canada thistle (Cirsium arvense).
 It was subsequently evaluated in the United States as a biocontrol agent and distributed across a range of the Great Plains in the western United States.

 In 2000, it was found feeding on Cirsium undulatum var. tracyi, a sparsely distributed thistle native to western Colorado and eastern Utah.
 Subsequent research determined that the weevil reduced seed production of the native thistle.
 It has also been found to have an adverse effect on the native and threatened Cirsium pitcheri.